Festival International du Film Francophone de Namur

-The Festival International du Film Francophone de Namur (FIFF) is a festival dedicated to French speaking films in Namur, Belgium created in 1986, reflecting francophone diversity, from Europe, Canada and Africa.
+The Festival International du Film Francophone de Namur (FIFF), formerly Festival cinématographique de Wallonie, is a festival dedicated to French-speaking films from around the world, held in Namur, Belgium.

 History

-The festival is created in 1986 as "Festival cinématographique de Wallonie" (Film festival of Wallonia).
+The festival was created in 1986 as "Festival cinématographique de Wallonie" (Film festival of Wallonia).

-Since 1988, the festival is recognized by the Organisation internationale de la Francophonie.
+Since 1988, the festival has been recognised by the Organisation internationale de la Francophonie.

-In 1989, the association changed its name to "Festival International du Film Francophone de Namur" and is recognized by FIAPF as a specialized competitive festival, it now acquires the right to award with Bayards d'Or (best film, best actor, best actress and Special Jury Prize).
+In 1989, the association changed its name to Festival International du Film Francophone de Namur, and became recognised by FIAPF as a specialised competitive festival.

+Description

+The Festival International du Film Francophone de Namur is recognised by FIAPF as a specialised competitive festival.
+It gives various awards, known as Bayards d'Or (Golden Bayards) for various categories, including best film, best actor, best actress, and special jury prize.

+It screens films reflecting francophone diversity, from Europe, Canada, and Africa.